Business ethics: Overview

 Ethical issues include the rights and duties between a company and its employees, suppliers, customers and neighbors, its fiduciary responsibility to its shareholders.
 Issues concerning relations between different companies include hostile takeovers and industrial espionage.
-Related issues include corporate governance; corporate social entrepreneurship; political contributions; legal issues such as the ethical debate over introducing a crime of corporate manslaughter; and the marketing of corporations' ethics policies.
+Related issues include corporate governance, corporate social entrepreneurship, political contributions, legal issues such as the ethical debate over introducing a crime of corporate manslaughter, and the marketing of corporations' ethics policies.
 According to research published by the Institute of Business Ethics and Ipsos MORI in late 2012, the three major areas of public concern regarding business ethics in Britain are executive pay, corporate tax avoidance and bribery and corruption.

 The ethical standards of an entire organization can be damaged if a corporate psychopath is in charge.
-This will affect not only the company and its outcome but the employees who work under a corporate psychopath.
+This will affect not only the company and its outcome but also the employees who work under a corporate psychopath.
 The way a corporate psychopath can rise in a company is by their manipulation, scheming, and bullying.
 They do this in a way that can hide their true character and intentions within a company.